sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

  * People: John C., David H., Martin R., Maarten D., Flint developers

+ * Sage has a rather old version of eclib in it.
+It should be easy to upgrade the spkg.

 == Help the Singular developers make better use of flint2 ==

  * People: Martin L., Simon K., Flint developers